The How’s And Why’s Of Sealcoat

 First Things First

-- Repair Asphalt Potholes: They can be dangerous, they’re certainly unsightly, and they're ruinous to your pavement.
+- Repair Asphalt Potholes: They can be dangerous, unsightly, and ruinous to your pavement.

-- Does Lawn Border Your Blacktop?
-Trim it back before you start, or you may end up with black grass imbedded in your asphalt.
+- Trim Your Lawn Before Any Repairs: If your lawn borders your driveway or parking lot, trim it back before you start, or you may end up with black grass imbedded in your asphalt.

 Never Apply Sealant To A Dirty Surface